Tupac Shakur’s long-unsolved killing again under spotlight as Las Vegas police conduct search

 Shakur’s death came amid his feud with rap rival the Notorious B.I.G., who was fatally shot six months later.
 At the time, both rappers were in the middle of the infamous East Coast-West Coast rivalry, which primarily defined the hip-hop scene during the mid-1990s.
 The feud was ignited after Shakur was seriously wounded in another shooting during a robbery in the lobby of a midtown Manhattan hotel.

 Shakur openly accused B.I.G. and Sean “Diddy” Combs of having prior knowledge of the shooting, which both vehemently denied.
-The shooting sparked enough of a feud that created a serious divide within the hip-hop community and fans.
+It sparked enough of a feud that created a serious divide within the hip-hop community and fans.

 The New York-born Shakur represented the West Coast after he signed with Los Angeles-based Death Row Records.
 He often traded verbal jabs in the media and through songs.
 B.I.G. and Combs hailed from the East Coast while representing New York City-based Bad Boy Records.